Federal Policy Program

 Use these links to jump to the following sections:

 The Community Food Security Coalition's policy work seeks federal resources in the U.S. to foster community-based alternatives to the global food system.
 CFSC has successfully advocated to create and reauthorize the Community Food Projects grant program.
 Over 100 projects have received funding to strengthen local food systems, increase low-income food security while supporting local farmers, and develop local food planning and policy organizations through this program.
 CFSC has also advocated in support of core nutrition programs as well as the WIC and Senior Farmers Market Nutrition Programs, which provides vouchers for WIC recipients and low-income seniors to use at farmers markets, and the Farmers Market Promotion Program, helping link farmers to their communities and increase access to healthy, fresh products.
-Now that the 2008 Farm Bill has become law, the policy staff will be tracking the rule-making and implementation processes.
+Now that the 2013 Farm Bill has become law, the policy staff are tracking the rule-making and implementation processes.

 Healthy Food Financing Initiative

 The Community Food Security Coalition is working to build awareness of and grassroots support for the Healthy Food Financing Initiative (HFFI), which aims to increase access to healthy foods in underserved communities.
-President Obama's Fiscal Year 2011 budget proposal includes $350 million for HFFI, but Congress still needs to authorize this funding.
+President Obama's Fiscal Year 2016 budget proposal includes $350 million for HFFI, but Congress still needs to authorize this funding.
 CFSC, along with PolicyLink, The Reinvestment Fund, and The Food Trust recently hosted a webinar to provide background information on food access issues, highlight the Pennsylvania Fresh Food Financing Initiative (the successful model for HFFI), and share ideas on how to advocate for funding HFFI.

 Lugar-Casey Food Security Act

-The Lugar-Casey bill (S. 384) addresses global food security and was introduced in February 2009.
+The Lugar-Casey bill (S. 384) addresses global food security and was introduced in February 2014.
 This document contains more information about the bill, as well as links to several related reports and resources.

 Lugar-Casey Food Security Act [PDF]